 Effective teams don’t work in silos.
 To set your team up for success, make sure they have an understanding of how their work relates to other initiatives and projects.
 When everyone has visibility into who’s doing what by when, team members can spend less time coordinating work and more time on high-impact projects.

 Once your team has a handle on effectiveness, it’s time to increase efficiency.
-One way to do this is to automate manual or duplicative work.
+One way to do this is to automate manual or duplicative work through business process automation (BPA).
 According to the Anatomy of Work Index, the average knowledge worker spends 60% of their time on work about work—things like chasing approvals, searching for information, or duplicating work that’s already been completed.
 By automating manual processes, you free up more time for your team to spend on strategic, skilled labor.

 In order to be efficient, you need to understand where the lag is.
 When work is overdue or team members are overworked, pinpointing those stress points early on can help you reevaluate and redistribute resources if necessary.